AndresRIvera32/waitersAws/README.md

 # aws waiters resource creation
-The resources created using this approach has two ways of creation and their intention is when the resource can take a longer time to be created
+- The resources created using this approach has two ways of creation and their intention is when the resource can take a longer time to be created
 1. Sync which will be waiting for the resource to be created/updated.
      LambdaClient awsLambda = LambdaClient.builder().build();
      LambdaWaiter lambdaWaiter = lambdaClient.waiter();
-   // Using this approach the main thread will be held until the resource exist
+   - Using this approach the main thread will be held until the resource exist
-   // This is a synchronous and blocking solution
-     WaiterResponse<GetFunctionResponse> waiterResponse =  lambdaWaiter.waitUntilFunctionExists(getFunctionRequest);
+   - This is a synchronous and blocking solution WaiterResponse<GetFunctionResponse> waiterResponse =  lambdaWaiter.waitUntilFunctionExists(getFunctionRequest);
       Optional<GetFunctionResponse> functionResponseOptional = waiterResponse.matched().response();
-   // validate if the function was created
+   - validate if the function was created if (functionResponseOptional.isPresent()){
-      if (functionResponseOptional.isPresent()){
           addLambdaPermission(awsLambda, functionName, "statement", action, principal, sourceArn);
       }
-2.Async which will execute in a thread aside and will not block the main thread
-     SecretsManagerAsyncClient secretsManagerAsyncClient = SecretsManagerAsyncClient.builder().region(region)
+2. Async which will execute in a thread aside and will not block the main thread SecretsManagerAsyncClient secretsManagerAsyncClient = SecretsManagerAsyncClient.builder().region(region) .endpointOverride(URI.create(ENDPOINT_URL)) .build();
-        .endpointOverride(URI.create(ENDPOINT_URL))
-        .build();